 What is a Kanban chart in software project management?+-

 Kanban is a popular project management technique that uses cards and boards to visualize tasks and progress.
-It enables teams to identify bottlenecks and prioritize tasks, leading to a more efficient workflow.
-One of the main advantages of using Kanban is that it helps teams to focus on completing tasks rather than simply starting them.
-This makes it a great tool for increasing productivity and delivering projects quickly.
-Additionally, Kanban can help teams better visualize their progress and adjust their workflow as needed.
-As they move cards through the board, they’re able to see where tasks are in relation to each other.
+It helps you identify bottlenecks and prioritize tasks, leading to a more efficient workflow.
+A key benefit of using Kanban software is that it helps teams to focus on completing tasks rather than simply starting them.
+This makes it ideal for increasing productivity and delivering projects quickly.
+Additionally, Kanban can help you better visualize your progress and adjust your workflow as needed.
+As you move cards through the board, you can see where tasks are in relation to each other.

 What's the best project management app for small businesses?+-